nguyenngoclongdev/vs-terminal-keeper/README.md

    - Remove Session

 > If this is your first time using Terminal Keeper, you'll be prompted to generate a configuration.
 Choose "Yes" to create and customize your settings.

+A typical workflow looks like this:

+1. Generate a configuration file for the current workspace.
+2. Add or edit sessions in the generated configuration.
+3. Activate a session from the Command Palette or Terminal Keeper Activity Bar view.
+4. Reuse that session whenever you return to the project.

 ### Built-in themes